 You can walk here from the village of Sintra (about 2km).
 Take the off-road Rua Marechal Saldanha, instead of the main road, since it’s a quicker and quieter walk.

-Not far from the village of Sintra historic centre (3.5km west), a lush 30-hectare park of exotic trees, perfect for warm summer days, surrounds the 19th-century eclectic Palácio de Monserrate.
-This Moorish-inspired palace offers an exotic and interesting combination of Gothic and Indian influences.
+Not far from Sintra’s historic centre (3.5km west), a lush 30-hectare park of exotic trees, perfect for warm summer days, surrounds the 19th-century eclectic Palácio de Monserrate.
+This Moorish-inspired palace offers a striking and interesting combination of Gothic and Indian influences.

 Almost indistinguishable from the surrounding nature, this small and spartan convent was originally built in the 16th century to house Franciscan monks.
 Often nicknamed the Cork Convent, its tiny cells lined with cork for protection and decoration embody Saint Francis’ ideals.
 The monks lived here a simple life till 1834 when the liberal regime ordered the suppression of the religious orders.